Privacy Policy

 3. Sharing of Information

 We do not sell your personal information.
-We may share information with:

 • Legal authorities when required by law

-• Business partners, only with your explicit consent
+• Business partners only with your explicit consent

 4. Cookies and Tracking Technologies